mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 ## 3. Deploy the configuration and generate embeddings

-From the _deploy_ section, we can deploy the new configuration.
+From the _deploy_ section, you can deploy the new configuration.
 After verifying that the services are up, we can check if the application is running by accessing the chatbot frontend.
 The frontend is accessible through the automatically generated endpoint `/` (e.g., if the project is hosted at `https://my-project.console.my-company.com`, the frontend will be accessible at the same URL).

 ![Assistant Playground homepage](../img/assistant-playground-home.png)

-The frontend will display a page with an input field where we can communicate with the chatbot.
+The frontend will display a page with an input field where you can communicate with the chatbot.
-However, at this point, we don't have any embeddings, so specific questions may not give us the expected response.
+However, at this point, there are no embeddings, so specific questions may not give us the expected response.

-To see the list of all the APIs exposed by the configured services, we can go to the swagger UI of the _API Portal_.
+To see the list of all the APIs exposed by the configured services, you can go to the swagger UI of the _API Portal_.
 It can be accessed at the endpoint `/documentations/api-portal`.
-In the list of APIs, we can find three APIs with the tag _Embeddings_:
+In the list of APIs, you will find three APIs with the tag _Embeddings_:

 - `POST api/embeddings/generate` to generate embeddings from a webpage
 - `POST api/embeddings/generateFromFile` to generate embeddings from a file